Villahermosa: Tabasco Capital for the first time

-In 1640 due to the continuous pirate attacks on the village of Santa María de la Victoria, the authorities of the Province request the Viceroy Diego López Pacheco and Portugal to change the capital of the Province to San Juan de Villahermosa, which the Viceroy authorizes on 3 February 1641.
-The transfer of powers takes effect on June 24 of that same year, making Villahermosa the new capital of the Province of Tabasco.
-The "Fortín de la Encarnación" is immediately built in what is now the park of "the birds" on the corner that form the current streets of May 5 and Zaragoza at the foot of the hill of "La Encarnación".
+In 1640 due to the continuous pirate attacks on the village of Santa María de la Victoria, the authorities of the Province requested the Viceroy Diego López Pacheco and Portugal to change the capital of the Province to San Juan de Villahermosa, which the Viceroy authorized on 3 February 1641.
+The transfer of powers took effect on June 24 of that same year, making Villahermosa the new capital of the Province of Tabasco.
+The "Fortín de la Encarnación" was immediately built in what is now the park of "the birds" on the corner that form the current streets of May 5 and Zaragoza at the foot of the hill of "La Encarnación".

-In 1677 as Mayor Diego de Loyola, the privateers fiercely attacked the capital Villahermosa de San Juan Bautista, forcing the authorities to leave the city and transfer the powers to the village of Tacotalpa, which was the capital of the province by 118 Years.
-On June 21 of that year, the Mayor of Tabasco informed the Viceroy that the fear of pirate invasions had caused the depopulation of entire villages such as Cunduacán, and that Villahermosa, which was the capital, was had depopulated too."'
+In 1677 as Mayor Diego de Loyola, the privateers fiercely attacked the capital Villahermosa de San Juan Bautista, forcing the authorities to leave the city and transfer the powers to the village of Tacotalpa, which was the capital of the province for 118 years.
+On June 21 of that year, the Mayor of Tabasco informed the Viceroy that the fear of pirate invasions had caused the depopulation of entire villages such as Cunduacán, and that Villahermosa, which was the capital, had depopulated too."'

-In 1688 they were built in Villahermosa, lookouts, trenches and fortifications, to protect the desolate city from pirate attacks.
-However, in 1711 Villahermosa is again fiercely attacked by the English pirates, who set fire to the Royal Warehouse that was the Government House, the defenders had to take refuge in the "Fortín de la Encarnación", which withstood the attack, but the pirates burned down many houses leaving the town in ruins.
+In 1688, lookouts, trenches and fortifications were built in Villahermosa to protect the desolated city from pirate attacks.
+However, in 1711 Villahermosa was again fiercely attacked by the English pirates, who set fire to the Royal Warehouse that was the Government House, and the defenders had to take refuge in the "Fortín de la Encarnación", which withstood the attack, but the pirates burned down many houses leaving the town in ruins.